eraser-dev/eraser/docs/docs/setup.md

 | -------------------- | ----------------------------------------------------------------------- |
 | MANAGER_IMG          | Specifies the target repository, image name and tag for building image. |

-- `make docker-build-eraser`
+- `make docker-build-remover`

-Builds the docker image for the eraser manager.
+Builds the docker image for eraser remover.

 Configuration Options: